serbiaTech112/KryptonWeb/KryptonTB/readme.md

-This is a Krypton Developers Industry Text Based Website
+This is a Krypton Doftware Text Based Webpage